Florune/florune-documentation/src/platform_services.md

 # Services

-Contract Foundry offers a suite of **trustless, non-custodial services** that allow individuals, businesses, and enterprises to manage agreements, payments, and documents securely.
+Florune offers a suite of **trustless, non-custodial services** that allow individuals, businesses, and enterprises to manage agreements, payments, and documents securely.

 Each service is powered by **onchain smart contracts**, designed to be **transparent, automated, and censorship-resistant**.